 Another new feature of Truvaga Plus is that it now comes with a free integrated app.
 This offers a user-friendly way to control and customize sessions, plan schedules, and track progress.
 Besides, Truvaga Plus is now rechargeable, eliminating the need for batteries.

-On the contrary, one of the very few drawbacks is that the device is currently only available in the U.S.
+One of the very few drawbacks is that the device is currently only available in the U.S.

 What users liked most about the device